riscvarchive/riscv-edk2-platforms/Platform/RaspberryPi/RPi4/Readme.md

   ACPI (by disabling the Device Tree driver altogether).
 This may be required to boot Operating Systems such as Linux on account of the current PCIe/xHCI limitations.
-- `-D PL011_ENABLE=1`: Selects PL011 for the serial console instead of the miniUART (default).
-This doesn't change the GPIO pinout for the UART but can be useful if you find that the miniUART baud rate changes when the OS throttles the CPU.
-Note that this requires one of `disable-bt.dtbo` or `miniuart-bt.dtbo` overlays to have been applied (see below).

 # Booting the firmware